ribokit/ribokit.github.io/workflows/structure_refinement.md

 ## Limitations

-+ The publicly available version of ERRASER does not handle RNA interfaces with proteins, ions, and small molecules & nonnatural nucleotides and does not take advantage of multiple processes for speed, but these functionalities are coming soon. *E-mail us if you are interested in testing.*
++ The publicly available version of ERRASER does not handle RNA interfaces with proteins, ions, and small molecules & nonnatural nucleotides and does not take advantage of multiple processes for speed, but these functionalities are coming soon. *E-mail us if you are interested in testing ERRASER2.*

 + ERRASER carries out one-at-a-time remodeling of each nucleotide in the structure, and cannot refine stretches of nucleotides that have major errors.
-Again, we are working on updates to handle such cases. *E-mail us if you have an interesting test case.*
+Again, we are working on updates to handle such cases. *E-mail us if you have an interesting test case for ERRASER2.*

 <hr/>
 ## References